scateu/tsv_edl.vim/README.md

 ```

 *NOTE*: `:mksession` to save a `Session.vim` to the current folder may be very useful before reloading this session with `vim -S`.

+## preview / IPC control

+*TIPS* tsv file can be place separatedly from media file.
+1) You can do `ln -s` soft link.
+2) You may change working directory inside `vim` by `:cd /Volumes/usbshare2-2/nas/TVSeries/Yes.Prime.Minister`

+Press `\\` twice to init mpv ipc control and bring up mpv.
+Will try best to reuse existing mpv ipc control channel `/tmp/mpvsocket`

 ## mark in/out style